ImageMagick Examples - Introductory Notes

 What is ImageMagick?
 A No-Holds-Barred Summary

 designed for batch processing of images.
-That is, it allow you to combine
+That is, it allows you to combine

 image processing operations in a script (shell, DOS, Perl, PHP, etc.) so